RussellAFisher/Q1-NASA-Rover/README.md

 Quarter 1 project for Galvanize Platte, 2016.

-Using the NASA API users can access Mars rovers Curiosity, Spirit, and Opportunity by their individual Mars mission day or date.
-This can be further narrowed down by camera angle and is customized for each rover.
+A small site that uses the NASA API to search for images from the Mars rover's (Curiosity, Spirit, and Opportunity).
+Has the functionality to narrow the search to specific rovers, camera angle and date, as well as cycle through all images for a given camera on a given day.